jenkinsci/pipeline-plugin/COMPATIBILITY.md

 # Plugin Developer Guide

-If you are maintaining (or creating) a plugin and wish its features to work smoothly with Workflow, there are a number of special considerations.
+If you are maintaining (or creating) a plugin and want its features to work smoothly with Workflow, there are a number of special considerations.

-## Extension points accessible via metastep
+## Extension Points Accessible via Metastep

 Several common types of plugin features (`@Extension`s) can be invoked from a Workflow script without any special plugin dependencies so long as you use newer Jenkins core APIs.
-Then there is “metastep” in Workflow (`step`, `checkout`, `wrap`) which loads the extension by class name and calls it.
+ The “metastep” in Workflow (`step`, `checkout`, and `wrap`).
+It loads the extensions by class name and calls it.

 ### General guidelines